GuildOfWeavers/AirAssembly/bin/README.md

 | compositionDomain    | A [vector](https://github.com/GuildOfWeavers/galois#vectors) defining domain of the low-degree extended composition polynomial.
 The length of the composition domain is equal to `traceLength * compositionFactor`, where `compositionFactor` is set to be the smallest power of 2 greater than or equal to the highest constraint degree of the computation.
 For example, if highest constraint degree is `3`, the `compositionFactor` will be set to `2`. |
 | secretRegisterTraces | Values of secret input registers evaluated over the evaluation domain. |

-`Prover` exposes the following methods:
+`ProvingContext` exposes the following methods:

 * **generateExecutionTrace**(seed?: `bigint[]`): `Matrix`</br>
   Generates an execution trace for a computation.
 The `seed` parameter must be provided only if the seed vector is used in the main export expression of the computation's AirAssembly definition.
 The return value is a [matrix](https://github.com/GuildOfWeavers/galois#matrixes) where each row corresponds to a dynamic register, and every column corresponds to a step in a computation (i.e. the number of columns will be equal to the length of the execution trace).